Known as: "America's most prolific sound film director."

 In later years, Sam continued to direct, but not in the quantities or hectic pace as he had done at PRC.
 Examples of his later work are THE LOST CONTINENT (Sigmund Neufeld Prod/Lippert, 1951) starring Cesar Romero, SKIPALONG ROSENBLOOM (Eagle-Lion, 1951) with former boxing champ Slapsie Maxie Rosenbloom, and OUTLAW WOMEN (Ron Ormond/Lippert, 1952) with Marie Windsor.

-Samuel Newfield (Samuel Neufeld) was born December 7, 1899 in New York City and passed away on November 10, 1964 in Los Angeles.
+Samuel Newfield (Samuel Neufeld / Neufeldt) was born December 7, 1899 in New York City and passed away on November 10, 1964 in Los Angeles.
 His brother Sigmund Neufeld died on March 21, 1979.

-The Family Search website (free), California Death Index and Social Security Death Index (SSDI) have information on Sam Newfield:
+The Family Search website (free), Ancestry.com (subscription), California Death Index, Social Security Death Index (SSDI), and other sources have information on Sam Newfield:

 At the Senses of Cinema website, there's a great article titled "Fast Worker: The Films of Sam Newfield" by author and film historian Wheeler Winston Dixon which covers the personal life and career of director Sam Newfield as well as Sam's producer brother, Sigmund Neufeld: http://sensesofcinema.com/2007/feature-articles/sam-newfield/